KaungPyaeHtet/CS-IGCSE/Questions.md

 </ul>
 </answer>

-Explain why the delay of not updating software to latest version could pose a threat to the security of the netwclass='mark'>[2 marks]</span></question>
+Explain why the delay of not updating software to latest version could pose a threat to the security of the network <span class='mark'>[2 marks]</span>
 <answer>
 <ul>
 <strong>One method</strong>